 VCE Biology Unit 2

-In Adaptations for Survival, students will use real case studies to determine how a species’ adaptations enable it to interact and survive within its ecosystem.
+Use real-world examples to explore how scientists are helping the conservation of threatened species.
+Collect data to determine how a species’ adaptations enable it to interact and survive within its ecosystem.

 Students will learn:

 - How structural, behavioural and physiological adaptations enhance species survival

 - About the interdependences of species within an ecosystem

 - How to use science inquiry skills in an investigation